• Mumbai, India

 Community and Social Skill-Based Training, how to teach autistic child

-Autistic children have communication issues and because of that, they fail to make friends and talk to people around them.
+Children with autism have communication issues, and because of that, they fail to make friends and talk to people around them.
 Not having friends and people to talk to may make them feel isolated and depressed.

 You can do that by asking your relatives and friends to introduce themselves with a smile.
 This will help your child overcome their fears and interact with them by sharing their name.
 This simple technique can help your child build their social skills.